This article explains how to get started with streaming on Twitch using any applicable console (Playstation, Xbox, Switch) or PC.

-Generation Esports encourages players to stream their esports matches in order to ensure fair play, provide an engaging way for friends and family to watch, and a great way to get experience in content creation.
-In this guide we will outline some steps you’ll want to take to ensure your stream aligns with our rules for privacy and fair play.
+Generation Esports encourages players to stream their esports matches in order to ensure fair play, provide an engaging way for friends and family to watch, and to get experience in content creation.
+In this guide, we will outline some steps you’ll want to take to ensure your stream aligns with our rules for privacy and fair play.
 This guide will cover the best practices for setting up your stream, minimum hardware and software requirements, and proper behavior and etiquette.

 - The first thing you’ll need to do is ensure you have an account on twitch by signing up HERE.
 We suggest that it does not use your real name or personal information.

 Streaming with PlayStation and Xbox

 - To stream from PlayStation: while playing a game, press the SHARE button on your DUALSHOCK wireless controller > Broadcast Gameplay and select a service.

 - To stream from Xbox, download the Twitch App and select the “Broadcast” option at the top of the app.

 - Streaming with PlayStation and Xbox does not require any additional hardware or software.